MFDGaming/YADE/README.md

 - `src/ld/` - Linker scripts for PS2 binaries
 - `fs/` - Base DVD-Video filesystem structure

-## Security Considerations

-⚠️ **This is exploit code - use responsibly!**

-This repository contains code that exploits a security vulnerability.
-It is intended for:
-- Educational purposes
-- Security research
-- Running homebrew on your own PS2 hardware

-### Known Security Issues (Fixed)

-The following security issues were identified and fixed:

-1. **Buffer Overflow Protection** - Added bounds checking for ELF header validation
-2. **Input Validation** - Added validation for file sizes and memory operations
-3. **Error Handling** - Comprehensive error checking for all file and memory operations
-4. **Memory Safety** - Fixed potential memory leaks and null pointer dereferences

 ## Technical Details

 The exploit works by: